-What I Like Best About My School:

-It has everything that students need (Water Fountain, Breakfast)

-They have a clinic for when hids don't feel well.

-They have a T.A.B (Think Alout Behavior) mom for the disraspediful.

-They have different activities for is to do.
+What I Like Best About My School: It has everything that students need (Water Fountain, Breakfast) They have a clinic for when hids don't feel well.
+They have a T.A.B (Think About Behavior) from for the disrespect ful.
+They have Performing Arts' Toom.
+(Donce, Art, Band, Droma, Charus) They have different activities for its to do.
 They have different shows for the Performing Arts to perform.

+One Way to Make My School Be etter:

+I Wanta Rigger (tags rom.

+I want a bigs ,

+I wan't better TERMONISY \$ thenovar

+Con Purens

 One Way to Make My School Better:

-I Want a Bigger chassrum.

-I want a Bigger chassrom.
-I want a bigger play ground.

-I want better TECHNOISY ON the nownews touch gareen conputers for every grade.

-touch Gereen computers for every grade.

-One Way to Make My School Better:

 I want my school to be safe.

-I want for us to have rewards when we have no code reds.
+I want for us to have rewards when

+We have no code reds.
 I want us to

 have fun fridays and get better

 food.
 Better acotment for the play

 ground.
-Cold water when you go outside.
+Cold water when you go outside

-K scanner so incase sobody comes that
+A scanner so incase so body comes that

 has a Nepanon.
 Nova News can have better

-has a reparion.
-Nova News can have better occotmint.
+ocotmint.
 Paper tower.
 Over filled outside

 forwater.
 Touch screen.

 What I Like Best About My School:

-Ilike the food in the cafeteria
+Ilike the e food in the cafferin

-IIKE MY teacher.
+IIIKE MY teo cher.

 I like the garden.

-TIKE THE PIEND round.
+15 round.

-Ilike ray Friends in this school
+Ilike my F rilends in this School

-Ilike the computers.
+Ilike the Com Puters.

-I like the library.
+I like the 1

-I like the painting in the Art ran
+I like the painting in the Art ra

+What I Like Best About My School:

+I like many thing about mx

-School but there is one thing that really stands of too me and that one thing is the cluds that they have a impacts on
+School but there is one thing that

-Peally Stands of toome and That one thing is the cludos
+really Stands of t too me and

 that one thing is the cludes

 that they have a impacts on

-that they have a impack on

-heloing us learn more outside
+heloing us learn more nutside

 of School time.
 Also, the teacher

 have a huge moret on the club

 One Way to Make My School Better:

 One way to make my school better

-is I have to stay positive and let
+is I have to stay positive and le +

-some one feed it off of me and send
+some one feed it off of me and se nd

-on to the next ocision.
+on to the next person.